How to Install SQLite 3 on Fedora 40 or 39

 This command displays the installed SQLite 3 version, which should match the latest stable release in Fedora’s repository.

-Install SQLite 3 on Fedora Linux via source
+Method 2: Install SQLite 3 via source

-Step 1: Download the Latest SQLite 3 Archive on Fedora
+Download the Latest SQLite 3 Archive

 To obtain the latest or preferred version of SQLite 3, you may compile it from the source.
 First, visit the SQLite Download page and identify the latest version.
 Then, use the wget command to download the appropriate archive.